andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_B_BiasedAnalysis.rst

 2. Do the same thing as above, but with a map threshold at p<0.01.
 Does the effect get bigger?
 Smaller?
 Why?

+3. Threshold your statistical map until you have a single voxel remaining in a given area (such as the ACC), and then save that voxel as a mask.
+Do a biased analysis using this mask, and see whether the resulting t-statistic matches the statistical threshold you used to create the mask in the first place.

 ---------